DHTMLX/scheduler-docs/data/api/scheduler_getevents.md

 * from	Date	 the start date of the period
 * to	Date	 the end date of the period

+@returns:
+- array	array	an array of event objects

 @example:

 var evs = scheduler.getEvents(new Date(2013,1,10),new Date(2013,2,10));